Main Office

 Short term goals include learning how to relax and calm your body, becoming aware of and changing automatic patterns of anxiety, and building a system of support.
 Long term goals include processing through childhood trauma, so you no longer have to carry it with you.
 Working with a therapist, especially one trained in Somatic Experiencing therapy or EMDR therapy, can help you develop a personalized plan that will give you the awareness, skills, and support needed to break free of anxiety.

-If you are in the Chicago-land area and are struggling with childhood trauma and anxiety, contact Life Care Wellness today at (630) 423-5935.
-Many of our qualified therapists have experience with treating trauma and can help you or a loved one begin the path towards healing today.
+If you are struggling with childhood trauma and anxiety, many of our therapists have experience with treating trauma and can help you or a loved one begin the path towards healing today.
+Please reach out to us at our Glen Ellyn, Chicago (Jefferson Park), or Sycamore.